amitfrish/scBio/README.md

 ```

 ### Cell type prediction
 Cell type predition is only a side result in this algorithm but it can be done as well.
+In order to get a proper cell-type predictions, it is crutial to set the cell space to be as homogeneous as possible.
+One option is to create the cell space based on genes which have the lowest variance across the cells (but small amount of zeros).
+Otherwise, CPM will detect trajectories inside the cell types and the cell-type prediction will be the average across these trajectories.
+Seperation between cell-types uppon the cell space is not important since CPM divide the cell space into small fragments, corresponding to the different cell types.

 Using relative data:
 ```